 Family 'legA' includes the generation of the initial perturbations (see Section 2.3) and the first 10-day forecast integration.
-These forecasts are all run with persisted SST anomalies.
+These forecasts are all coupled to the NEMO ocean model.
 Under sub-family 'legA/fc', three types of forecasts are currently run: the ensemble control forecast, the ensemble perturbed forecasts and the two extra calibration/validation forecasts.